MDIL-SNU/SHERPA/README.md

   - *RANDOM_SEED* sets the seed for random number generation.
 If *RANDOM_SEED* is not specified, random seed is generated randomly.

 ## TARGET
-The TARGET file lists either the target atom indices or types that serve as the center of the active volume, with each condition being added sequentially.
+The TARGET file lists the conditions for the center of the active volume.
+The conditions are appended sequentially and independently.
+Each one consists of numbers following characters.
+Three characters (I, T, A) and one additive (R) are supported currently.
+Three characters should be used once in one condition.

+* I: index (starting from 0)
+* T: type (starting from 1)
+* A: all
+* +R: random shuffle

-If `R` is appended after a single character, the indices of target atoms are randomly shuffled.
+If the characters contain `R`, the indices of atoms are randomly shuffled.
+For example,
 ```text
 # indices of 0th, 1st, 2nd, and 3rd atoms
 I 0 1 2 3